Geese in Chinese poetry: Mission to Xiongnu

 Chinese legends of geese include the story of Su Wu: in the days of old, old Su Wu, spent 19 years, captive of Xiongnu.
 There is a story about Su Wu which became a common allusion in Chinese poetry.
 Su Wu was an historical figure, however his legend has evolved into the folk realm.
 There are thus many variations of his story, though much can be attested to historically.
 The rival Chinese and Xiongnu empires battled in the Han–Xiongnu War from 133 BCE to 89 CE.
 In 100 BCE, The Chinese emperor, Han Wudi (the "martial emperor of Han") sent his official Su Wu on a mission to Xiongnu (Murck, 75).
-Su lead a diplomatic mission of several official envoys to the Xiongnu ruler, Chedihou, whose official title was Chanyu.
+Su led a diplomatic mission of several official envoys to the Xiongnu ruler, Chedihou, whose official title was Chanyu.
 The Chinese delegation became embroiled in a plot against the Xiongnu leadership; and, upon the plot's failure, they were all arrested.
 Some of the Chinese delegates were killed, and Su Wu was put into captivity, where he remained for 19 years.

 Imprisonment

 Portrait of Su Wu by Watanabe Kazan (1793-1841), Edo period, dated 1839, showing Su Wu as a herdsman.

 Upon his arrest, Su Wu refused to cooperate, and was imprisoned in a cellar.
 Accounts state that he was provided with neither food nor water, in an effort to elicit his cooperation.
 Remaining obstinate, Su Wu managed by eating the lining of his coat for food and melting the snow which drifted into his prison for water to drink.
-Upon his surviving this ordeal, the Xiongnu continued to hold him captive, and attempting to obtain his cooperation.
+Upon his surviving this ordeal, the Xiongnu continued to hold him captive, and attempted to obtain his cooperation.
 The Xiongnu, rather than truly reporting the state of affairs to the Chinese, instead reported that he had died (Murck, 75); but, he was kept alive, and sent to work as a nomadic herdsperson, in which capacity he is generally supposed to have retained his official staff of office.
 As the years went by, Su was elevated in status, even it is said given a wife who bore him children.
 In the meantime, China and Xiongnu continued to conduct mutual hostilities, diplomacy was placed on the back burner, and Su Wu continued to herd the flocks of animals to which duty he was assigned, by the Xiongnu chanyu.